radharamanlal/SDE/readme.md

 ##  Architectural Concepts

-[cite_start]This project is a  application for implementing key software architecture principles for SDE assignment  [cite: 2] [cite_start]and our course slides[cite: 2950, 2952]:
+This project is a  application for implementing key software architecture principles for SDE assignment and our course slides:

-* [cite_start]**Pipe-and-Filter Pattern:** The main architecture[cite: 2994].
+* **Pipe-and-Filter Pattern:** The main architecture.
 Each processing step is a filter, and queues act as pipes.
-* **Decoupling & Modifiability:** Filters are completely independent. [cite_start]We can add a new `FaceBlurFilter` between the resize and watermark steps without modifying *any* existing code—we just plugin  the queue outputs[cite: 1794].
+* **Decoupling & Modifiability:** Filters are completely independent.We can add a new `FaceBlurFilter` between the resize and watermark steps without modifying *any* existing code—we just plugin  the queue outputs.
 * **Scalability:** The `resize_filter.py` is slow?
 We can run multiple instances of it.
-RabbitMQ will automatically load-balance jobs across all running consumers . [cite_start]This allows us to scale only the bottleneck, which one of the essential attribute of good architecture[cite: 1420].
+RabbitMQ will automatically load-balance jobs across all running consumers .This allows us to scale only the bottleneck, which one of the essential attribute of good architecture.
 * **Reliability & Fault Tolerance:**
-    * [cite_start]**Persistence:** By declaring queues as `durable=True` and marking messages as persistent, jobs are not lost even if the RabbitMQ broker restarts[cite: 95].
+    * **Persistence:** By declaring queues as `durable=True` and marking messages as persistent, jobs are not lost even if the RabbitMQ broker restarts.
     * **Acknowledgments:** A job is removed from the queue only after a filter successfully processes it and sends an `basic_ack`.
 If a filter crashes mid-process, the message is automatically re-queued and processed by another instance.
-* [cite_start]**Asynchronous Processing:** The user's upload request returns in milliseconds with a `200 OK`[cite: 915], even if the processing takes few seconds.
+* **Asynchronous Processing:** The user's upload request returns in milliseconds with a `200 OK`, even if the processing takes few seconds.
 This provides a responsive user experience.

 ##  Technology Stack